aidenwaring/CA_T2A1_Workbook/README.md

 [Reference](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

 A popular standard workflow practiced by developers is the centralized workflow.
-In a centralized workflow, developers all contribute to a shared repository (as opposed to fork-pull workflow).
+In a centralized workflow, developers all contribute to a shared repository (as opposed to fork-pull workflow.
 This central repository is often created and hosted on source control hosting services such as Bitbucket or GitHub.

-Developers begin by cloning from the central repository.
+Problems arise when publishing or "pushing" to the central repository without following a source control workflow.
+The centralized workflow, sometimes referred to as feature branch workflow, ensures that all code changes are made in new, feature-specific branches instead of master.
+These feature branches are created on the repository for code changes.
 Developers will make changes and edit files committing locally and synchronising upstream at a convenient time.

-Publishing to the central repository, "pushing" [Reference](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows)
+Reviewed changes can then be "pulled" back into the shared repositories master branch by initiating a pull request.
+The request can then either be accepted or denied.
+Accepted pull requests then see new code "merged" into the master branch.

+This segmentation of new code and it's staged change control methodology ensures that the master branch remains valid, stable and conflict-free.
+This approach is often employed by organisations for in-house development.
+[Reference](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows)